Quick and Easy Drill Press Table

-A quick and easy drill press table that you can build for your workshop no matter your skill level.
-Take a look on how to build this easy drill press table for under $10.
+A quick and simple drill press table that you can build for your workshop no matter your skill level.
+Build this easy drill press table with a step by step guide and video.

-A drill press is one of the essential tools in the workshop.
-I am using a drill stand for my hand drill that unfortunately comes with a small table.
-This might be sufficient for the metalworking, but unfortunately, this is not enough for any woodworking job.
+A drill press is a must-have in any workshop.
+Unfortunately, the drill stand I use with my hand drill features a rather small table.
+While this might be sufficient for metalworking tasks, this is not enough for any woodworking job.

 Firstly, it is very inconvenient to attach a fence on such a small table – drill press tables usually come with diagonal slots.
-There is not enough space to use hold-down clamps and ultimately the hole in the center is not large enough to accommodate large bits or drums (provided there is a hole at all).
+There’s also not enough room to effectively use hold-down clamps, and the center hole, if present, is typically too small to fit larger bits or sanding drums.

-As a solution, you can build your own drill press table top.
-This one is very simple but will help you with multiple projects and it will make working in the shop a lot easier.
+The good news is, that you can make your drill press table top.
+Creating a simple yet functional table can significantly ease your work on various projects and make your time in the shop much more productive.
 There is a huge difference between having and not having a usable drill press table.

 RELATED: